Ask Experts Questions for FREE Help!

 "I just don't understand why we can't drain the sink into the old shower drain? "

-Because the sink will bave to be vented and since you're tying the tub in where the lavatory was you will have to install a seperate vent for the tub if you do it that way.
+Because the sink will bave to be vented and since you're tying the tub in where the lavatory was you will have to install a separate vent for the tub if you do it that way.
 That's two vents, one for the sink and one for the tub.
 However, you may tie the two vents together and revent both back into the old sink vent.
 Let me know how you make out.
 Regards, Tom

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search